Dentosal/rust_os/README.md

 ```

-If you don't have a Unix-like system, then you should probably get one, they are pretty awesome compared to old DOS systems or [Dentosal/rust_os](https://github.com/Dentosal/rust_os/edit/master/README.md).
+If you don't have a Unix-like system, then you should probably get one, they are pretty awesome compared to old DOS systems or [Dentosal/rust_os](https://github.com/Dentosal/rust_os/).
+However, building on WSL is also possible.
+Just install the required tools (see [Vagrantfile](Vagrantfile)), and the run `./autobuild.sh -n`

 ## Dependencies